tbilik/ComfyGet/README.md

 Choose your distribution's package manager using the number.
 My package manager is eopkg, so I would type "5" and press enter.

-## How do I use TermGet on Linux
+## How do I use ComfyGet on Linux

 This section gets updated with every release, if you are using an alpha build, there might be extra features that aren't on this section of the README file.

-TermGet is really easy to use.
+ComfyGet is really easy to use.
 To run it, all you have to do is open a terminal, and type:

-    sudo termget

-Just select using the number (for example if my package manager was apt-get, I would type the number 1, and press enter).
+    ComfyGet

-Once your package manager has been chosen, you will get a message like this:
+Once your package manager has been chosen, you will get a message similar to this:

     Please choose an action